 What Is Prosecco?

-There is a lot of confusion around the term “Prosecco.”
+As more and more confusion surrounds the term “Prosecco”, the question “what is prosecco?” receiving more and more widespread attention.
 It is derived from the Latin word “prose care,” which means to process or make wine.
 Many people believe it is simply a synonym for Champagne, but this is not the case.
 Champagne and prosecco are two very different types of sparkling wine.
 As Prosecco becomes more and more popular in the United States, it’s important to understand this wine.

 Prosecco is a sparkling white wine made from the Glera grape in the Veneto region of Italy.
 It’s made from grapes fermented in steel tanks and then bottled with a second fermentation to create its signature bubbles.
 It has a crisp, fruity taste and an effervescent mouthfeel.